wildfly/quickstart/cdi-portable-extension/README.md

 ### Server log

-There are two logging statements done when the tests are run:
+The following messages are written to the server log when the tests are run:

-#### Example

     INFO  [org.jboss.as.server.deployment] (MSC service thread 1-6) WFLYSRV0027: Starting deployment of "test.war" (runtime-name: "test.war")
     ...